 Today, under Professor Williams’ leadership, MIMR has grown to 300 staff and students and its research areas have strengthened and diversified to also include cancer, biology, inflammation, infectious diseases, stem cells and women’s, men’s and children’s health.

 MIMR’s innovative research is highly collaborative, and is assisted by its location at Southern Health’s Monash Medical Centre.
-MIMR is a member of the Monash Health Translation Precinct (MHTP), in partnership with Southern Health, Prince Henry’s Institute and Monash University’s clinical departments.
+MIMR is a member of the Monash Health Translation Precinct (MHTP), in partnership with Monash Health (formerly, Southern Health), Prince Henry’s Institute and Monash University’s clinical departments.

 MIMR, along with the precinct partners have an emphasis on translational research, integrating basic research with clinical studies in order to accelerate the transition into improved health outcomes.